DETROIT (AP) -Marty Turco has quite an opportunity in front of him.

 "It's nothing short of an exciting challenge for all of us, and for me personally," the former University of Michigan star said after helping the Stars stave off elimination.

-Stars forward Steve Ott said the stage will be set perfectly for Turco on Saturday in Game 5.
+Stars forward Steve Ott said the stage will be set perfectly for Turco on Saturday night in Game 5.

 "He wants that win probably more than anybody," Ott said.
 "A win there would be huge for his confidence and the team's."